Key Visualizer Page

 You can use one of the following two methods to access the Key Visualizer page:

-After logging into TiDB Dashboard, click Key Visualizer on the left navigation menu:
+After logging in to TiDB Dashboard, click Key Visualizer in the left navigation menu.

 Visit http://127.0.0.1:2379/dashboard/#/keyviz in your browser.
 Replace